asmita-saha-07/Student-Performance-Analysis/README.md

-#Student Performance Analysis
+# Student Performance Analysis

+## Overview
-This project visualizes how daily habits impact academic performance using Python and Matplotlib.
-It compares study hours with marks, free time, sleep, and screen time through multiple plots.
+This project analyzes student performance by visualizing how daily habits like study time, sleep, free time, and screen time affect marks using Python and Matplotlib.

-#Features
+## Features

-Compares hours studied vs marks scored
+- Compares hours studied vs marks scored
-Shows impact on free time, sleep, and screen time
+- Analyzes free time, sleep, and screen time trends
-Uses subplots for clear visualization
+- Uses multiple subplots for clear visualization

-#Requirements
+- Simple and easy-to-understand graphs

+## Technologies Used
-Python 3
+- Python
-Matplotlib
+- Matplotlib

-#Usage

-Run the script to generate graphs and observe how increasing study time improves marks while reducing leisure, sleep, and screen usage.

-#Insight

-Helps understand the balance between study and lifestyle factors affecting student performance.
+## Dataset
+Sample data is used in the script:
+- Hours studied per day
+- Marks scored
+- Free hours per day
+- Sleep hours per day
+- Screen time per day

+## How to Run
+1. Install Matplotlib if not already installed: